-When Broadsheet visits Scout bar in the lead up to its opening, we find the bar-in-progress is missing the door which will open to the steep flight of stairs that leads to the top floor of The Dolphin Hotel.
+When Broadsheet visited Scout bar in the lead up to its opening, we found the bar-in-progress missing the door which opens to the steep flight of stairs that leads to the top floor of The Dolphin Hotel.
 It’s since been installed and has a keypad where punters enter a code sent to them when they book (the bar downstairs will tell walk-ins what it is).
 But this little bit of drama doesn’t have a patch on the magic going on behind the bar.

 Scout is from the creative mind of Matt Whiley, whose Scout bar in London currently ranks at number 28 on the World’s Best Bars list.
 Whiley is known for a mad-scientist approach to drinks; Scout London’s basement is a lab, and he’s also installed one in The Dolphin, though, “it’s not as big as the one we’ve got in London”, he tells Broadsheet.
 “We’ll try and move into a bigger space once we figure out [how to] steal some space from Maurice [Terzini, The Dolphin’s owner].”

 His lab is serious stuff.
 It’s stocked with the sort of equipment usually used by those in lab coats with “Dr” before their names: there’s a centrifuge “to separate solids out of liquids”, and an evaporator Whiley uses for distillation, which he says leads to a fresher, cleaner flavour.
 For example, he ferments bananas, watermelon and citrus to make wine, and distils peaches to make gin.